jenkinsci/gitlab-branch-source-plugin/README.md

 * `Trigger build on merge request comment` - Enable trigger a rebuild of a merge request by comment with your desired comment body (default: `jenkins rebuild`).
 The job can only be triggered by trusted members of the project i.e. users with Developer/Maintainer/Owner accesslevel.

+* `Disable GitLab project avatar` - It is not possible to fetch avatars when api has no token authentication or project is private.
+So as a workaround you may want to disable fetching avatars of GitLab project(s).
+We will fix this issue in a later release.

 * `Filter by name (with regex)` - To filter the type of items you want to discover in your project based on the regular expression specified.
 For example, to discover only `master` branch, `develop` branch and all Merge Requests add `(master|develop|MR-.*)`.

 * `Filter by name (with wildcards)` - To filter the type of items you want to discover in your project based on the wildcards specified.
 For example, to discover only `master` branch, `develop` branch and all Merge Requests add `development master MR-*`.